cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Desired Properties

 - Permissionless
-- Fault containment: An interchain account must follow rules of its host chain, even in times of Byzantine behaviour by the counterparty chain (the chain that manages the account)
+- Fault containment: An interchain account must follow rules of its host chain, even in times of Byzantine behavior by the counterparty chain (the chain that manages the account)
 - The chain that controls the account must process the results asynchronously and according to the chain's logic.
-The acknowledgement message should contain a result or an error as described in [ics-4](https://github.com/cosmos/ibc/tree/master/spec/core/ics-004-channel-and-packet-semantics#acknowledgement-envelope).
+The acknowledgment message should contain a result of an error as described in [ics-4](https://github.com/cosmos/ibc/tree/master/spec/core/ics-004-channel-and-packet-semantics#acknowledgement-envelope).
-- Sending and receiving transactions will be processed in an ordered channel where packets are delivered exactly in the order which they were sent.
+- Sending and receiving transactions will be processed in an ordered channel where packets are delivered exactly in the order in which they were sent.
-- Each ordered channel must only allow one interchain account to use it, otherwise malicious users may be able to block transactions from being recieved.
+- Each ordered channel must only allow one interchain account to use it, otherwise, malicious users may be able to block transactions from being received.
 Practically, N accounts per N channels can be achieved by creating a new port for each user (owner of the interchain account) and creating a unique channel for each new registration request.
 Future versions of ics-27 will use partially ordered channels to get around this security issue and make the process more straight forward

 ## Technical Specification

 The implementation of interchain accounts is non-symmetric.
-This means that each sending chain can have a different way to generate an interchain account and each recieving chain a different way to deserialise the transaction bytes and a different set of transactions that they can execute.
+This means that each sending chain can have a different way to generate an interchain account and each receiving chain a different way to deserialise the transaction bytes and a different set of transactions that they can execute.
 For example, chains that use the Cosmos SDK will deserialise tx bytes using Protobuf, but if the counterparty chain is a smart contract on Ethereum, it may deserialise tx bytes by an ABI that is a minimal serialisation algorithm for the smart contract.

-A chain can implement one or both parts to the interchain accounts protocol (sending and recieving).
+A chain can implement one or both parts to the interchain accounts protocol (sending and receiving).
 A sending chain registering and controlling an account does not necessarily have to allow other chains to register accounts on its own chain, and vice versa.

 The interchain account specification defines the general way to register an interchain account and transfer tx bytes.
 The counterparty chain is responsible for deserialising and executing the tx bytes, and the sending chain should know how the counterparty chain will handle the tx bytes in advance.
-Each chain specific implementation should clearly document how serialization/deserialization of transactions happens and ensure the required packet data format is clearly outlined.
+Each chain-specific implementation should clearly document how serialization/deserialization of transactions happens and ensure the required packet data format is clearly outlined.

 Each chain must satisfy the following features to create an interchain account: